 In order to be an accredited police agency, a police department must meet certain standards established by the Massachusetts Police Accreditation Commission.
 These standards reflect the best professional practices in each area of police management, administration, operation and support services.
 The Northampton Police Department must prove compliance with 252 mandatory standards and a minimum of 80 optional standards to be eligible for accreditation.

 The accreditation process involves five phases: application, self-assessment, pre-assessment, onsite assessment and the commission review and maintenance of compliance.
 In 1997 NPD was accepted into the Massachusetts Police Accreditation Program along with 160 other Massachusetts Police Departments.
 During the second phase, self-assessment, department members conducted a thorough examination and analysis of all departmental rules and regulations and policies and procedures.
 During phase three the department received reviews indicating its readiness for the full assessment by the Commission-appointed Assessors.
 Phase four, the assessment phase, occurred on September 17, 18 and 19, 2002.
 A team of three trained assessors, free of conflict with the department, conducted our first on-site review.
 Finally, based upon the findings and recommendations of the Assessment Team, the Commission voted to grant accreditation.
-Accreditation was awarded for a three-year period.
-The department was reviewed and re-accredited again in 2005, 2009, 2011, and 2014.
+Accreditation is awarded for a three-year period.
+The department was reviewed and re-accredited again in 2005, 2009, 2011, 2014, and 2017.

 We are extremely proud of our accreditation status and find that it has a number of benefits: